|

 Colonies are most dangerous in late summer

-and early fall when colonies are at their peak size.
+and early fall when they are at peak size.

 Jack